mr-ahtashamulhaq/iCodeGuru-Meps-UET/WEEK-01/Day_01_Class_01_intro.md

-# Day 01 – Introduction
+# Class 01 – Introduction

 ## About the Course
 - Course Name: TECH-SAVVY 2025 (Latest Trends in Technology)